Budapest Airport Guide 2026: Terminals & Transport

 Family Security Lanes and Fast Track for Children

-Dedicated family security lanes are available at BUD during peak operating hours — look for the lane marked with a family/child icon, which is typically slightly wider and staffed by security officers accustomed to the particular chaos of unpacking a family’s worth of laptops, liquids, pushchairs, and stuffed animals into the correct trays.
+Dedicated family security lanes are available at BUD during peak operating hours, look for the lane marked with a family/child icon, which is typically slightly wider and staffed by security officers accustomed to the particular chaos of unpacking a family’s worth of laptops, liquids, pushchairs, and stuffed animals into the correct trays.
 The family lane is not always open during very early or very late operations; during off-peak hours you’ll use the standard queue, which tends to be shorter anyway.
-Fast Track security is available for purchase at the airport or in advance online, and is worth it during summer peak season when standard security queues can extend 30+ minutes.
-Children under a certain age typically do not require a separate Fast Track ticket — confirm the current policy at the time of booking.
+Fast Track security is available for purchase at the airport or in advance online, and is worth it during summer peak season when the standard queue backs up.
+Children under a certain age typically do not require a separate Fast Track ticket, confirm the current policy at the time of booking.

 Nursing Rooms and Baby-Changing Facilities at BUD